 Are crib bumpers safe for older babies?

-While toddlers aren’t at high risk for SIDS, crib bumpers create a whole set of new problems for them.
-"As kids get older, the concern is that crib bumpers could be used as a launching pad,” Hammond explains.
-“Babies might step on them to get up a little higher and get out of the crib, and end up falling and hurting themselves."
-Again, resist the urge to buy those cute little crib bumpers altogether.
+Crib bumper pads create a whole new set of problems for older babies and toddlers.
+“As kids get older, the concern is that crib bumpers could be used as a launching pad,” Hammond explains.
+“Babies might step on them to get up a little higher and get out of the crib, and end up falling and hurting themselves.”

 Hammond does have one suggestion, though: a playard or portable crib (often used while traveling).
 Hammond says she used one herself for her third child.
 With bendable mesh sides, babies can’t put their feet through them or bonk their heads.

 Sleep sacks are another safe alternative to prevent babies and toddlers from sticking their feet through the crib slats.
 These wearable blankets are like little sleeping bags that keep feet contained (but still free to kick throughout the night).

 Sure, it’s possible that baby might bump their head now and again, or yes, try to stick their arms where they don’t belong, but don’t let that worry keep you up at night.
 “Given the low risk of injury in cribs, [a crib bumper] is unnecessary,” Phillips-Walker says.
 When it comes to baby crib bumpers, the dangers far outweigh any benefits.